Networking via Virtual Lobby: group rooms and meetings

 Once confirming, a group room will activate with the requested attendees to begin your networking session and it should show up under Group rooms in the Virtual Lobby's main page.

-If you wish to have dedicated pages for Networking, Group Rooms, Meetings, and Networking Roulette in the Virtual Lobby, go to Settings > Tabs and click on Virtual Lobby.
-Then, make sure the tabs Virtual Lobby - Networking, Virtual Lobby - Group Rooms, Virtual Lobby - Meetings, and Virtual Lobby - Networking Roulette are set to Visible.
+If you wish to have dedicated pages for Networking, Group Rooms, Meetings, and Speed Networking in the Virtual Lobby, go to Settings > Tabs and click on Virtual Lobby.
+Then, make sure the tabs Virtual Lobby - Networking, Virtual Lobby - Group Rooms, Virtual Lobby - Meetings, and Virtual Lobby - Speed Networking are set to Visible.

 To edit an existing tab, you will need to click the Edit button in the top right corner.
 Next, click on the existing tab you wish to edit and a window will open to the right.
 Here, you have the option to edit the name of the tab in each language and its icon.